 Typically, funds will be available to the student during the first two weeks of the term and will arrive at Central Seminary in two equal disbursements for students enrolled in two semester programs and three equal disbursements for students enrolled in trimester programs.

 Students who apply for the private loan at SallieMae.com will find most of their questions answered during the application process.
-Other questions may be sent to Randy Allen, Financial Aid Administrator.
+Other questions may be sent to Stephen Guinn.
 For more information about SallieMae Graduate Loans, including borrower responsibility, click here.

 At Central Seminary, we value the service of our students who are veterans.
-If you are a veteran, we can process your tuition benefits through the VA-ONCE account once you’ve submitted your certificate of eligibility (COE) to the Registrar’s office.
-This makes it seamless for veterans who have been approved tuition assistance through the VA to enroll at Central Seminary.
+If you are a veteran, we can process your tuition benefits through the VA online system once you’ve submitted your certificate of eligibility (COE) to the Registrar’s office.
+This makes it seamless for veterans who have been approved for tuition assistance through the VA to enroll at Central Seminary.

-Here is a quick breakdown of the latest basic tuition and fee costs associated with Central Seminary degree programs.
+Here is a quick breakdown of the 2023-2024 tuition and fee costs associated with Central Seminary degree programs.

 Are you ready to learn more about the best financial aid options for you?
-Take a quick moment to fill out the contact form here.
+Take a quick moment to fill out our contact form.
 From there, an advisor will reach out to learn more about your current situation, educational interest, and the ministry goals that inspires your vocation.
 We hope to be part of your journey as you seek spiritual growth through serving others.